tinyBigGAMES/LMEngine/README.md

 ### <img src="media\Update.png" alt="drawing" width="20" height="20"/> Installation
 - [Download](https://github.com/tinyBigGAMES/LMEngine/archive/refs/heads/main.zip) the LMEngine repo, unzip to a desired location.
 - Acquire a GGUF model.
 All vetted models compatible with LMEngine can be downloaded from our <a href="https://huggingface.co/tinybiggames" target="_blank">Hugging Face</a> account.
-- The application utilizes Vulkan for enhanced performance on supported GPUs.
-You can perform inference solely on the CPU or distribute the workload between the CPU and GPU to accommodate scenarios with limited VRAM (this split functionality will be available in a future update).
+- The library utilizes Vulkan for enhanced performance on supported GPUs.
+You can perform inference solely on the GPU or distribute the workload between the CPU and GPU to accommodate scenarios with limited VRAM (this split functionality will be available in a future update).
 Ensure the model size does not exceed the available system resources, considering the requisite memory.
 - Consult the `installdir\examples` directory for demonstrations on integrating **LMEngine** with your programming language.
 - Include the following DLLs in your project distribution: `LMEngine.dll`.
 See [VirusTotal Report](bin/LMEngine.dll.VirusTotal.txt) report.
 - LMEngine API supports integration across programming languages that accommodate Win64 and Unicode, with out-of-the-box support for Pascal and C/C++.